-7 TV sets appeared in Poland in the '50s.
-"The first batch of 80 'Leningrad' TV sets was imported to Warsaw in 1953 while in 1955 about 10000 pieces were available on the market.
-They were bands back then such as Maanam err Lombard err Budka Suflera, Lady Pank. (.)
-I hope not to overlook any band, but all those tape cassettes were recorded by someone, it was absolute piracy, 'cause, I don't know, I don't know at all what you had to do to get ahold of a real vinyl record.
+N: I don't know, it seems that VHSs were generally important in the late '80s and there were films on them, which I hadn't seen.
+But, for example, my sister was delighted.
+Dirty Dancing is something I still don't understand.
+And (.) this dance is so completely strange to me and so on.
+I know that some people are moved by it even today.
+When my wife met with my sister (.) some time ago they recalled it and all, but it, really, for me doesn't matter at all.
+I know there was such a phenomenon.
+For me, tape cassettes were more important, and they suddenly disappeared.
+It was probably sometime in the middle of the '90s when I started studying at the university.
+And (.)
+I was listening to music recorded on those cassettes, there was a lot of music which could be classified as Polish rock music from that time.
+Err there were many bands back then such as Maanam err Lombard err Budka Suflera, Lady Pank. (.)
+I hope not to overlook any band, but all those cassette tapes were recorded by someone, it was absolute piracy, 'cause, I don't know, I don't know at all what you had to do to get a hold of a real vinyl record.
 But, such things were really happening.
 And you could erase and copy music on those cassettes as much as you wanted. (.) it, you could play it afterwards.
 It was possible to swap those cassettes, exchange, listen to them together or alone through headphones.
 There was such a contraption as the radio and tape player, it was licensed by Grundig.
 Err my wife recalls Kasprzak, it was probably the same inside, I guess, but it had better design outside.
-And those cassettes fit there. (.) so, I guess, everyone was listening to those recordings on those tape cassettes.
+And those cassettes fit there. (.) so, I guess, everyone was listening to those recordings on those cassette tapes.
 They were getting used up, let's say.
-I could point at the shops in [a large city in Poland] where they were located back then, where such tape cassettes were available, but I don't know if it is relevant.
+I could point at the shops in [a large city in Poland] where they were located back then, where such cassette tapes were available, but I don't know if it is relevant.
 I mean, they mattered a lot back then.
 Err (.) oh, several days ago I heard there was a day of the shop, a day of the vinyl record shop.
 It's strange it could be celebrated now, 'cause everybody buys music pieces on iTunes today.
 So, so (.) it was needed, some effort, it was necessary to go to some shop, which was a private enterprise, that was the name for a little business then.
 And you could buy some cassette there, it was a little better quality than your own recordings.
-It was probably also a pirate tape, but it didn't matter then.
-I guess it didn't.
+It was probably also a pirated tape, but it didn't matter then.
+I guess it in 1958 on short waves and became available nationwide in 1962.
+Channel 4 started broadcasting in 1976.
+The state-owned radio station was a monopolist until 1989, but it was possible to listen to programs broadcast for Poland by radio stations from the West: Radio Free Europe, BBC, Voice of America (Grzelewska 2001: 246-260).

+didn't.
 I mean, I couldn't buy any other cassette but pirated ones, and nothing else was available.